Stereo101/python-MidiToVirtualPianoMacro/README.md

 2. Extract `pyMIDI` and `playSong` and add some MIDI files to the same directory as the two programs.
 3. In the folder's address bar, type cmd and press Enter.
 This opens the Command Prompt in that folder.
 Then, type `pip install pynput` to install the required python package.
 4. Run `pyMIDI`.
 It will show you a list of songs from the directory it is in.
 Pick any song and it will generate a few files.
-   1. `song.txt` is that `playSong` will read to play the song.
+   1. `song.txt` is what `playSong` will read to play the song.
    2. `midiRecord.txt` is for debugging purposes.
-It shows that the converter did while converting the MIDI file.
+It is a log of what the converter did while processing the MIDI file.
    3. `SheetConversion.txt` is a human-readable version of `song.txt` that shows the notes in a more readable format.
 5. Run `playSong`.
 It will wait for you to press the Delete key.
 Go to the program you want to play the song in and press the Delete key.
 The program will play the song for you.